A Brief Introduction to SUMITA

 He had been taken over his family business, a Japanese wooden clogs shop, before he came up to Tokyo with his family when he was over 30 years old.
 With acquaintances, he started processing glasses by watching others do.
 Having said that, the processed glasses were just concave shaped pressed glasses, used for doctor’s head mirrors.
 Lihachi made them from round plate glasses of gas meters dug up from underground, and pressed them into concave shape.

 Thanks to his manual dexterity, Lihachi made his business take off.
 However, he lost his house in Hongo by the Great Kanto earthquake.
 Lihachi did not give up and moved to Nishi-Sugamo.
 He built a toolshed-like factory in the yard, and started manufacturing glass blanks in earnest.
-This is how Lihachi founded SUMITA OPTICAL INDUSTRY in 1924, the following year of the Great Kanto earthquake.
+This is how Lihachi founded SUMITA OPTICAL INDUSTRY in 1923, the year of the Great Kanto earthquake.

 At the beginning, he had only been processed glass materials that were supplied by customers.
 Lihachi who dropped out of elementary school had no knowledge of chemistry, but had never given up and continued to study the glass.
 Lihachi gradually manufactured higher quality glasses.
 His company dramatically changed around 1932, when Lihachi successfully developed windshields of aircrafts on his own, the windshields at the time, were relied upon imports.
 When placing orders, he is said to have jumped on the windshields to demonstrate their quality in front of customers of an aircraft company who were skeptical about their quality.
 In addition, he had developed a method of pressing glass, which was an epoch-making invention at the time.
 The Japanese Navy decided to buy pressed blanks from SUMITA and Lihachi’s business had grown since then.